Home Education (UK)

 Resources: Books, Groups and Online Courses

 It is our right and privilege to provide our children with a ‘tailor made’ education, completely personal to their individual needs.
-Educating children is often challenging but it isn’t rocket science.
-We hope you enjoy finding your own path.
+Educating children is often challenging but it isn’t rocket science – although it can be if you want!

 Books